-In accordance with Section 3314.03(A)(15), the GOVERNING AUTHORITY agrees to comply with the financial plan ("Financial Plan") of the Community School, which details an estimated school budget for each year of the period of this Contract, specifies the total estimated per pupil expenditure amount for each such year, and describes the financial policies, procedures and internal financial controls of the Community School.
-The GOVERNING AUTHORITY shall calculate and report the estimated per pupil expenditure amount that will be used for purposes of funding calculations under Section 3314.08 of the Code.
-This base formula amount for any year shall not exceed the dollar formula amount defined under Section 3317.02 of the Code.
-The GOVERNING AUTHORITY'S financial plan may also specify, for any year, a percentage figure to be used for reducing the per pupil amount of disadvantaged pupil impact aid the Community School is to receive that year under Section 3314.08 of the Code.
-Said Financial Plan is attached hereto as Exhibit 2, and is incorporated by reference as if fully written herein.
+In accordance with Section 3314.03(A)(15), the GOVERNING AUTHORITY agrees to comply with the financial plan ("Financial Plan") of the Community School, which details an estimated school budget for each year of the period of this Contract, specifies the total estimated per-pupil expenditure amount for each such year, and describes the financial policies, procedures and internal financial controls of the Community School.
+Said Financial Plan is attached hereto as Exhibit 2 and incorporated by reference as if fully written herein.
+In accordance with Section 3314.042, the GOVERNING AUTHORITY further agrees to comply with the standards for financial reporting adopted under Section 3301.07(B)(2) of the Code.
+The GOVERNING AUTHORITY shall (i) confirm to the SPONSOR that the projected student enrollment reported to the Department of Education is accurate and (ii) calculate and report student enrollment thereafter, all in accordance with Section 3314.08, and expend funds received as required therein.

 In accordance with Section 3314.03(A)(8), the GOVERNING AUTHORITY shall require financial records of the Community School to be maintained in the same manner as are financial records of school districts, pursuant to rules of the Auditor of State, and the audits shall be conducted in accordance with Section 117.10 of the Code.
-The GOVERNING AUTHORITY agrees to comply with the requirements for financial audits by the Auditor of the State.
+The GOVERNING AUTHORITY agrees to comply with the requirements for financial audits by the Auditor of State.

 In accordance with Section 3314.011 of the Code, the GOVERNING AUTHORITY shall have a designated fiscal officer for the Community School who meets all of the requirements set forth in Section 3314.011.
+The GOVERNING AUTHORITY shall provide prompt assurances to the SPONSOR that the Community School's fiscal officer is in compliance with Code Section 3314.011.

 The GOVERNING AUTHORITY shall provide the SPONSOR with financial reports and a reconciliation report for budgeted and actual costs and revenues every month.
-Financial reports will be submitted in the form and format requested by the SPONSOR and, at a minimum, shall include cashflow and income statements and balance sheet information and may further include statements of revenues, expenses and changes in net assets.
+Financial reports will be submitted in the form and format requested by the SPONSOR and, at a minimum, shall include cashflow and income statements and balance sheet information and may further include statements of revenues, expenses, and changes in net assets.
 The GOVERNING AUTHORITY will allow the SPONSOR to monitor the Community School's operations at the request of the SPONSOR.

-The Community School will undergo an annual audit performed by state auditor's office or a certified public accountant and provide a copy of the audit and management letter to the SPONSOR within ten (10) days of receipt of the audit by the school.
+The Community School will undergo an annual audit performed by the state auditor's office or a certified public accountant and provide a copy of the audit and management letter to the SPONSOR within ten (10) days of receipt of the audit by the school.
 The GOVERNING AUTHORITY will provide copies of any audits and management letters, upon request, to any other state agency or office that requests a copy of the audit.
-The GOVERNING AUTHORITY will submit copies of all state issued audits and management letters to SPONSOR within 2 (two) business days of receipt of the same by the GOVERNING AUTHORITY.
+The GOVERNING AUTHORITY will submit copies of all state-issued audits and management letters to the SPONSOR within two (2) business days of receipt of the same by the GOVERNING AUTHORITY.

-The GOVERNING AUTHORITY will annually conduct an inventory of all assets of the Community School and their value, as of the date the inventory was conducted, and submit a copy of the inventory to SPONSOR by September 30.
+The GOVERNING AUTHORITY will annually conduct an inventory of all school assets and their value, as of the date the inventory was conducted, and submit a copy of the inventory to the SPONSOR by September 30.

-The GOVERNING AUTHORITY will submit an annual IRS form 990, and provide a copy to the SPONSOR.
+The GOVERNING AUTHORITY will submit an annual IRS form 990 and provide a copy to the SPONSOR.